ErikHgm/Golfclub-homepage/README.md

 -   #### First Time Visitor Goals
     -   As a first time visitor I expect to find basic information about the length etc of the golfcourse at Los Naranjos.
-        -   grt
+        -   Upon entering the site, the user will directly be able to see the most important information about the course in the club info box section on the main page.
     -   As a first time visitor I expect to find information about what type of amenities and facilities the club offers.
-        - rgrtg
+        - When the user enters the site, the information about the club and its amenities and facilities is displayed immediately to the user in the club info box section.
+        - The information is available to the user without having to click on a link to go to a different page to find the information.
+        - For more in depths information the user can click on the facilities link, or scroll to the image links and go to the information page.
-    -   As a first time visitor I expect to find information about the adress and opening hours of the club.
+    -   As a first time visitor I expect to find information about the address and opening hours of the club.
-        - grtgrt
+        -  It is expected for this kind of information to be found in the footer by the users.
+The user can scroll down to the footer section of the page and find the related information about the club.
     -   As a first time visitor I want to easily find what I am looking for and be able to navigate quickly throughout the site.
-        - grtgr
+        - The layout of the website is planned so it is easy and quick to find information and to navigate throughout the pages.
+        - The header sticks to the top of the page so that the navigation bar is visible at all times.